Birsa Munda Hockey Stadium

 Birsa Munda Hockey Stadium or Ranchi Hockey Stadium is a field hockey stadium in Ranchi, Jharkhand.
 It serves as the home ground for Hockey India League franchise Ranchi Rays.

 It is located in Morabadi near Ranchi and has a capacity of approximately 5000.
 This was also the home ground of Hockey India League team Ranchi Rhinos.

 Initially built in 1990 then subsequently renovated.
-It is believed to be the newest and best stadium in India.
 It was inaugurated by then Governor of Jharkhand K Sankaranarayanan as a prelude to the 34th National Games scheduled to be organized in Jharkhand from 21 November 2009.

 The stadium was constructed at a cost of around Rs 7 crore.
 It has a floodlight facility for day and night matches, a huge screen for live telecast of events and an electronic score board.
 The astro turf has been imported from Germany.